Features

 It can also be used to raise the bearing capacity of existing pavement layers.

 A well-made concrete mixture sets and hardens because of the binding property of cement.
-It forms a mix with slimmest void space.
+It forms a mix with the slimmest void space.

 On curing with water, it provides a strong, steady and long-lasting pavement for a road – resisting repetitive impact from heavy commercial vehicles.

-Composite Pavement
+Composite pavement

 This is a type of pavement that uses both asphalt and concrete to form a ‘super’ pavement.